Skip to main content

 Testosterone Replacement Therapy for Men

-To mitigate potential and support endogenous hormone production, TRT protocols often include additional agents.
+To mitigate potential side effects and support endogenous hormone production, TRT protocols often include additional agents.
 Gonadorelin, administered subcutaneously, can stimulate the pituitary gland to release luteinizing hormone (LH) and follicle-stimulating hormone (FSH), thereby maintaining testicular function and fertility.

 Anastrozole, an aromatase inhibitor, is sometimes prescribed orally to manage the conversion of testosterone to estrogen, preventing estrogen-related side effects like gynecomastia or fluid retention.
 Some protocols may also incorporate Enclomiphene to further support LH and FSH levels, promoting natural testosterone synthesis.